ucberkeley/brc-draft-documentation/cloud/faqs.md

   Consulting is free of charge.
 (Availability of no-cost consulting time may be limited.)

 * **What cloud platform(s) should I use?**
-  Cloud Computing Support consultants can help you determine if cloud computing is suited to your your research computing requirements, as introduce you to the available options and assist in the process of selecting a cloud platform(s).
+  Cloud Computing Support consultants can help you determine if cloud computing is suited to your research computing requirements, as well as introduce you to the available options and assist in selecting a cloud platform(s).
   (Self-paced documentation for this and other common questions is planned to be added to this website over time.)

 ### Get started!